In Need of a Criminal Defense Lawyer In Annapolis?

-If you have been implicated in a fraudulent crime, you need a criminal defense attorney Annapolis who is experienced in defending against accusations of fraud.
-The criminal defense law firm at Lotze Mosley, LLP is a team that has experience in a number of fraud crimes, including welfare, bank and voter fraud.
+If you have been implicated in a fraudulent crime, you need a criminal defense attorney in Annapolis who is experienced in defending against accusations of fraud.
+The criminal defense law firm at Lotze Mosley, LLP is a team that has experience in a number of fraud crimes, including welfare, bank, and voter fraud.
 We provide an initial consultation to discuss your situation.